Piano Concerto No. 4 (Rachmaninoff): Reception

 Critical reaction was universally scathing, prompting the most vitriolic reviews Rachmaninoff had received since the premiere of his First Symphony in 1897.
 In some ways, this should have been expected, especially by the composer.
 It can easily be compared to reaction to the late works of Debussy, Fauré and Roussel.
 These men, like Rachmaninoff, had been labeled as conservatives.
 They all made subsequent developments wholly integral to their compositional styles which were considered by critics as a weakening of creative power rather than as a refinement of it.
 Moreover, Rachmaninoff's Third Piano Concerto was panned initially for not being a near-copy of its predecessor.
 Together, these two pieces gave the impression of a compositional norm from which Rachmaninoff was not expected to depart.
 At the same time, the romanticism of these works would have been fatuous in light of what people like Rachmaninoff had recently gone through before leaving Russia.

-In any case, Lawrence Gilman, who had written the program notes for the concerto, complained in the Herald Tribune of "thinness and monotony" in the new work, that it was "neither so expressive nor so effective as its famous companion in C minor".
+In any case, Lawrence Gilman, who had written the programme notes for the concerto, complained in the Herald Tribune of "thinness and monotony" in the new work, that it was "neither so expressive nor so effective as its famous companion in C minor".
 Pitts Sanborn of the Telegram called the concerto "long-winded, tiresome, unimportant, in places tawdry", describing it as "an interminable, loosely knit hodge-podge of this and that, all the way from Liszt to Puccini, from Chopin to Tchaikovsky.
 Even Mendelssohn enjoys a passing compliment."
 After stating that the work glittered "with innumerable stock trills and figurations" and the orchestration was as "rich as nougot", he called the music itself "now weepily sentimental, now of an elfin prettiness, now swelling toward bombast in a fluent orotundity.
 It is neither futuristic music nor music of the future.
 Its past was a present in Continental capitals half a century ago.
 Taken by and large — and it is even longer than it is large — this work could fittingly be described as super-salon music.
 Mme.
 Cécile Chaminade might safely have perpetrated it on her third glass of vodka."

 The relative modernity of the Fourth Concerto as presented in 1927 did not stem primarily from a higher level of dissonance compared to the Second and Third Concertos but from its inherent compositional attitude.
 Its formal structures were more elliptical than those of its predecessors.
 Its musical statements shifted more, were less direct.
 The elusiveness of some themes was heightened by the overt directness of others.